The Kigo team recently attended WTM London as an exhibitor and presenter in an event that brings together the entire travel industry.

 Kigo representatives Craig McDonald and Kathryn Ryan attended and shared about their experience.
 “It was a great experience for the Kigo brand,” says Kathryn.
 “We were one of two technology companies dedicated to supporting the short-term VR (vacation rental) industry.”

 The two shared that WTM London is regularly attended by tour operators, tour boards and companies that support the travel industry around the world.
 The majority of this year’s representation was from Europe, but Asia held a strong showing as well, as there is a growing market for travel there.

 “There was quite a lot of interest,” adds Craig.
 “Although WTM London is generally attended by hotel-based vendors, there’s a growing level of interest in VR.
 The majority support the hotels, but you can see the landscape is changing.”
 In addition, McDonald notes that, when hotel vendors discovered they were from Kigo, they showed increased interest in both Kigo and the short-term rental industry.
 They also saw new interest from entrepreneurs and companies interested in investing in the VR arena.

 Insights from Kigo and HomeAway

 Not only did Kigo participate in business inquiries but they also co-sponsored a presentation with a premiere business partner, HomeAway.
-In the session, Kigo presented a full spread of its capabilities, including its core application, Vacation Rental Websites, Operations Manager, Guest App, Revenue Management and Payments, as well as platinum services like Contact Center and Platinum Support.
+In the session, Kigo presented a full spread of its capabilities, including its core application, Vacation Rental Websites, Operations Manager, Guest App, Revenue Management and Payments, as well as Platinum Support.

 Among the other presenters at WTM London were Alex Bainbridge, CEO British Airways and Hilton Senior Manager for Corporate Responsibility & Human Rights Caroline Meledo.